Final Fantasy XIV is a surprising hit that continues to grow bigger in time despite being a spin-off of an otherwise single-player franchise.

 If you were Mentor prior to the Shadowbringers event and didn’t play the game in a while, you will need to talk to a Smith NPC again to regain your title without any extra effort.

-We hope that this guide helped you on your journey to become a Mentor in Final Fantasy XIV!
+We hope that this guide helped you on your journey to becoming a Mentor in Final Fantasy XIV!
 While you’re here, don’t forget to check out some of our other helpful gaming guides too.